wp-plugins/tracking-code-manager/readme.txt

 1. Download
 2. Upload to your /wp-contents/plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Put your tracking code, script or iframe in the plugin by going to the Settings => Tracking Code Manager menu
+4. Put your tracking code, script or iframe in the plugin by going to the Settings =&gt; Tracking Code Manager menu

+You can also click on this link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/) to see a full explanation.
+This is our official webpage, you will see the plugin in action, with the possibility to buy PREMIUM version and have full support.

 == Frequently Asked Questions ==

+= Do you have a video that show me the plugin working? =

+Sure!
+Click on the link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/) for a full explanation.
+This is our official webpage, you will see the plugin in action, with the possibility to buy PREMIUM version and have full support.

 = Will this plugin slow my website? =